 Specific Objectives

+** Transfer here the objectives provided in the Statement of the Problem

 Scope and Limitation of the Study

 This study focuses on developing a LAN-based system to improve the manual process of managing documents and data at LILAC of CPU.
 The system will automate event tracking, MOU/MOA management, financial documentation, and academic award qualification.